ECONOMIC DEVELOPMENT

 The EVEI is an economic development partnership between eight voting members representing the whole Elk Valley.
 The purpose of the EVEI is to collaboratively develop regional economic development projects and initiatives in the Elk Valley towards the improvement of the region’s economy.

-economy.
+The Joint Economic Development Initiative (JEDI) refers to the Ministry of Jobs and Economic Growth in British Columbia, which is responsible for managing government services that support the province’s economy.
 Regional Economic Operations staff work directly with local governments, Indigenous communities, businesses and economic development agencies to build economic development capacity, support business retention and expansion, and facilitate development of key sectors in rural BC.

 The BC Government has great resources to learn more about Economic Development, what it is, who is responsible, and planning within your community.